Shun Shibata

-Shun Shibata (born 15 June 1997) is a Japanese professional footballer who plays as a defensive midfielder for Polish club Chojniczanka Chojnice.
+Shun Shibata (born 15 June 1997) is a Japanese professional footballer who plays as a defensive midfielder for Latvian club Tukums 2000.

 Career

 In 2016, Shibata signed for German fifth division side SV Gonsenheim.
 Before the 2019 season, he signed for Auda in the Latvian second division.
 Before the second half of the 2019–20 season, he joined Polish fourth division club Olimpia Zambrów.
 In 2021, Shibata moved to Stomil Olsztyn in the Polish second division.
 On 21 August 2021, he made his debut for the team in a 0–2 loss against Widzew Łódź.
 On 21 July 2023, GKS Katowice announced the signing of Shibata on a two-year deal for an undisclosed fee.

 On 30 August 2024, Shibata signed a one-year deal with Warta Poznań, lasting through the 2024–25 season, with an option to extend for an additional year.

 On 9 July 2025, Shibata moved to II liga club Chojniczanka Chojnice on a season-long deal, with a one-year option.
+In January 2026, he left Chojniczanka by mutual consent.